Home Prices Rise Up to 20% in One Year - Savings

-The price of residential properties increased 0.53% in November, accelerating compared to the increase registered in the previous month (+0.43%).
+The price of residential properties increased 0.53% in November – an acceleration compared to the increase registered in the previous month (+0.43%).
 In 12 months, the accumulated increase in the country was 5.27%.
-However, in Vitória (ES), the appreciation reached 20.52%.
-In the year, in the period from January to November, the nominal increase of 4.78%.
+In Vitória (ES), the appreciation reached 20.52%.
+In the year, from January to November, the nominal increase registered 4.78%.

 Of the 50 cities monitored, 46 had a price increase (in 14 of them, above inflation) in the month.
 Market expectations for the November IPCA/IBGE variation are 1.03% high, according to the latest Focus Bulletin of the Central Bank of Brazil

-Among the capitals, Salvador was the only one to show a decline (-0.11%), in contrast to the positive changes in the others, highlighting:
+Among the capitals, Salvador was the only one to show a decline (-0.11%), contrasting with the positive changes in the others, highlighting:

 • Maceió (+1.63%);